sserbest/acf-reusable-field-group-field/README.md

 # Reusable Field Group Field for ACF Pro
 Version 0.1.7

+***Currently, this plugin may not safe to use on multisite.
+It is possible that the cached field groups created on one site can effect the field groups on other sites.
+This can happen if there are field groups with the same group key but having different field makeups exist on mulitple sites.***

 ## How it works
 Field groups are rebuilt using local field groups that override existing field groups.